 Estimated reading time: 6 minutes

 Re-programming our subconscious is an essential step in reaching a goal or changing a habit.
-Visualizing and mental rehearsing of a positive result can accelerate the process and increase the likelihood of success.
+Visualizing and mentally rehearsing a positive result can accelerate the process and increase the likelihood of success.
 Consistently focused attention and heightened emotions from mental imagery prompt the brain to focus and organize more efficiently.

 How Visualization Works in the Brain